kawasaki/pyscrlink/README.md

 Pyscrlink allows you to connect Scratch and bluetooth devices with the Linux OSes.
-It uses the Linux Bluetooth protocol stack [Bluez](http://www.bluez.org/) and its python interfaces [pybluez](https://github.com/pybluez/pybluez) to handle Bluetooth, and [bluepy](https://github.com/IanHarvey/bluepy) to handle Bluetooth Low Energy (BLE) connections.
-It has been reported that pyscrlink connects Scratch 3.0 with micro:bit, LEGO Mindstorms EV3, LEGO WeDo, LEGO Boost, Intelino Smart Train and toio.
+It uses the Linux Bluetooth protocol stack [Bluez](http://www.bluez.org/) and [bluepy](https://github.com/IanHarvey/bluepy) to handle Bluetooth Low Energy (BLE) connections.
+It has been reported that pyscrlink connects Scratch 3.0 with micro:bit, LEGO WeDo, LEGO Boost and toio.

+Until version v0.2.5, pyscrlink supported Bluetooth Classic protocol using [pybluez](https://github.com/pybluez/pybluez).
+Unfortunately, pybluez is not well maintained and caused technical troubles.
+Then Bluetooth Classic protocol support is dropped from pyscrlink.
+This means that LEGO Mindstorm EV3 can not be connected with pyscrlink.
+Bluetooth Classic support is the improvement opportunity of pyscrlink.

 To use websockets, pyscrlink requires python version 3.6 or later.
 If your system has python older than version 3.6, install newer version.
 If your